pamelakhalaf/PA11_2/README.md

 # PA11_2
-Project of used car prices prediction and dealership inventory management
+Project on used car prices prediction and dealership inventory management